Who is Jim Jordan, the conservative hellraiser and Donald Trump’s choice for speaker

 How has he gotten to this point?

-Prior to serving in Congress, Mr Jordan attended the University of Wisconsin-Madison, where we became a champion wrestler in Division I of the National Collegiate Athletics Association.
-Shortly thereafter, he received a master’s degree from Ohio State University and a law degree from Capital University Law School, though he never took the bar exam and never practiced law, telling NPR in 2018, “I'm just a wannabe.”
+Prior to serving in Congress, Mr Jordan attended the University of Wisconsin-Madison, where he became a champion wrestler in Division I of the National Collegiate Athletics Association.
+Shortly thereafter, he received a master’s degree from Ohio State University and a law degree from Capital University Law School, though he never took the bar exam and never practised law, telling NPR in 2018, “I'm just a wannabe”.

 He later served in both chambers of Ohio’s General Assembly before he won a seat in the US Congress in 2006.
 In the following years, he became one of the loudest voices in the Tea Party movement that served as a backlash to Barack Obama’s presidency.